noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

   - simulate peak levels of invocations
   - test integrations: tests should utilize all resources used in production
   - test error handling: push past peak load expectations to verify error handling
+- setup dead-letter queues in the lambda console
+  - capture application errors that MUST receive a response, e.g. processing a shopping cart
+  - see the monitoring section below
+- setup concurrency limits (reservations) on appropraite functions
+  - manage costs
+  - matching lambda speed with the performance of downstream resouces
+  - regulating how long it takes to process events

 ### anti patterns